 Lastly, the increase in DHT was not large and was still within the normal range.

 BOTTOM LINE: No, taking creatine will not cause hair loss!
 Genetics aside, hair loss has a hormonal and inflammatory cause.
 As stated earlier, I’ll give you the link to an important article about hair loss and everything you need to know about it.

 If you do a search online, you will see a few guys saying that they noticed hair loss when they started taking creatine.
 However, this is all anecdotal and what someone thinks or feels.
 It’s not scientific in any way, shape, or form.

-And these same guys have stated that when they stopped taking creatine, their hair loss stopped and the hair grew back.
+These same guys have stated that when they stopped taking creatine, their hair loss stopped and the hair grew back.

-BOTTOM LINE: IF you are concerned about hair loss, then my suggestion is don’t do anything that could potentially turn ON or accelerate the process and thus, just do NOT take creatine or take a lower dose – 3-5 grams daily.
+BOTTOM LINE: IF you are concerned about hair loss, then my suggestion is don’t do anything that could potentially turn ON or accelerate the process, and thus, just do NOT take creatine or take a lower dose – 3-5 grams daily.
 No loading and make sure you cycle it.
 Then, see how your body responds.